chontiny/C-memoryeditor/README.md

 Join us on our [Discord Channel](https://discord.gg/Pq2msTx)

-**Squalr** is Memory Editing software that allows users to create and share cheats in their windows desktop games.
+**Squalr** is performant Memory Editing software that allows users to create and share cheats in their windows desktop games.
 This includes memory scanning, pointers, x86/x64 assembly injection, and so on.

+How does Squalr achieve fast memory scans in .NET?
+Multi-threading combined with single-core parallelism via SIMD instructions.
+See this article: [SIMD in .NET](https://instil.co/2016/03/21/parallelism-on-a-single-core-simd-with-c/).
+To take advantage of these gains, your CPU needs to have support for SSE, AVX, or AVX-512.

 ## Wiki Documentation

 You can find more documentation on the [Wiki](https://github.com/Squalr/Squalr/wiki)

-## Coding Conventions
+## Recommended Visual Studio Extensions
 Reference | Description
 --- | ---
 [XAML Formatter](https://marketplace.visualstudio.com/items?itemName=TeamXavalon.XAMLStyler) | XAML should be run through this formatter
 [StyleCop](https://marketplace.visualstudio.com/items?itemName=ChrisDahlberg.StyleCop) | StyleCop to enforce code conventions.
 Note that we deviate on some standard conventions.
 We use the full type name for variables (ex Int32 rather than int).
 The reasoning is that this is a memory editor, so we prefer to use the type name that is most explicit to avoid coding mistakes.
+[Nvidia Nsight](https://developer.nvidia.com/nvidia-nsight-visual-studio-edition) | Profiling GPU usage.
+Useful for debugging pointer scans that run on the GPU.

 ## Build